tcnlab/maxlikespy/readme.md

         "use_jac": True,
     }
  ```
-These params are as described in the SciPy documentation [https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html].
+These parameters are as described in the SciPy documentation [https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html].

 If `use_jac` is `True`, Autograd [https://github.com/HIPS/autograd] will be used to provide the jacobian of your model's objective function to the solver.
-Autograd requires variety of constraints on your objective function to work and their documentation must be read.
+Autograd requires variety of constraints on your objective function to work.

 Finally running